Sunday, 27 November 2016

 Boundary walling in Hooton Roberts

-No evidence of old quarry faces has yet been seen in the village, which would show the extent of the colouration of the rock here, but the abundance of red sandstone - and the general practicalities of building vernacular architeture using locally extracted stone - would suggest that the deep blood red stone used to build houses next to the church of St. John the Baptist was quarried nearby.
+No evidence of old quarry faces has yet been seen in the village, which would show the extent of the colouration of the rock here, but the abundance of red sandstone - and the need to reduce the cost of transport for stone used for simple vernacular architecture - would suggest that the deep blood red stone used to build houses next St. John the Baptist's church was quarried nearby.

 Vernacular architecture in Hooton Roberts